YNAB tree logoAustralian flag

 Any positive available amount from the previous month rolls over into the new month.
 Here’s why: Imagine you’re using a cash envelope system to manage your money.
 (Did you know that’s what YNAB is based on?)
 Each month, you put a little cash in various envelopes: groceries, electric bill, fun money, etc. You only spend from the appropriate envelope.

 Let’s say you put $500 in the groceries envelope but spent only $480.
 That crisp, left-over $20 bill stays in the envelope.
-When the new month starts, what happens to that $20 bill?
+When the next month starts, what happens to that $20 bill?
 It’s still there!
-That’s why positive available amounts roll over into the new month in YNAB.
+That’s why positive available amounts carry over into the new month in YNAB.

 And here’s where YNAB gets really awesome.
 Each category is like a cash envelope—and also a mini savings account.
 For groceries, you might move the extra $20 to another category (or treat yourself to some fancy cheese!).
 For other categories, let it ride to save for a specific purpose.